dronekit/dronekit-la/docs/reference/analyzers.rst

 A UAV often has several estimates of its altitude.
 This test will FAIL or WARN if the various vehicle's Altitude estimates diverge..

+* Fail: This altitude estimate differs from the canonical craft altitude
 * Warn: This altitude estimate differs from the canonical craft altitude